Last Updated on January 20, 2023

 Although this historic riad is centuries old, it’s not the building itself that makes it unique.
 What attracts visitors here is the “secret” garden, a traditional Islamic garden.

-The garden is irrigated by a restored underground irrigation system (a” Khettara”) dating from the 11th century, which at one time provided water throughout the city.
+The garden is irrigated by an underground irrigation system (a” Khettara”) dating from the 11th century, which at one time provided water throughout the city.
 It was only discovered during the restoration of the riad.

-Considered a living garden museum that highlights the ancient water system, the garden is divided into two parts.
+The garden is a living garden museum that highlights the ancient water system.
+It is divided into two parts.
 One is an exotic garden, the other a traditional Islamic garden containing figs, dates, pomegranate, and olive trees.

 On the second floor, there’s a small café, a good place to stop for a quick lunch or tea.

 If you go:

 Tel: +212(0)524 39 00 40